ProxySeer/PostgresLab/README.md

 - Debezium - Zookeeper - Kafka Cluster
 - MongoDB Cluster

 **The total size is around 400 GB.
 Each server has the same configuration, requiring a minimum of 17 GB RAM.
 Additionally, to ensure the structure works correctly, please watch the video (Starting up the servers) I’ve prepared before starting the servers; otherwise, they may not work.
 You need to follow the steps in the video in order.
-This setup will provide you with numerous opportunities for testing and learning —> [Click to add a new node to the cluster](https://github.com/ProxySeer/PostgresLab/blob/main/How%20to%20add%20a%20new%20node/ReadMe.md).**
+This Hands-on lab will provide you with numerous opportunities for testing and learning —> [Click to add a new node to the cluster](https://github.com/ProxySeer/PostgresLab/blob/main/How%20to%20add%20a%20new%20node/ReadMe.md).**

 ## Order of Starting the Virtual Machines